Wolfda95/SSL-MedicalImagining-CL-MAE/README.md

 Code for the Paper: Dealing with Small Annotated Datasets for Deep Learning in Medical Imaging: An Evaluation of Self-Supervised Pre-Training with Convolutional Models on CT Scans Comparing Contrastive and Masked Autoencoder Methods.

-The paper is under review and will be released if accepted.
+The paper is under review.
+The code will be released if accepted.